 How the coaching process works:

 Our work together begins with a one-hour meeting to build confidence and generate essay ideas based on the student's interests, taking into account the requisite college essay prompts.
 We'll cover the key elements of a strong college essay, including the importance of an attention-grabbing opening line; the use of specific, concrete details; how to show, not tell; how to start "small" and end "big"; and how to be self-revealing in a constructive, personable, engaging way.
-(Students who have taken the 5-day workshop will already know much of this.)
-We'll also look at application deadlines, make a strategy for streamlining the essay writing process, and create a tentative schedule for completing all the required essays.
+(Students who have taken the one-day workshop will already know much of this.)
+We'll also look at application deadlines, strategize how to write multiple essays for many schools, and create a schedule for completing all the required essays.
 Your student leaves the meeting with essay topic ideas, a writing assignment, and a first draft deadline.

 After the first meeting, the student sends me essay drafts by email or via an online essay organizer, and I provide constructive feedback—in writing, by phone, or both, usually within 72 hours or less.
 If the student gets bogged down at any point in the essay writing process, we'll talk through the obstacle.
 Our work together is fluid; I offer support and prompting as needed.